Stan454/CIBO/README.md

 # CIBO
- Repository for the CIBO front/back-end
+ Repository for the CIBO back-end